Finding Legal Help

 - pass a background check;

-- pass the test about the Code of Professional Responsibility for Court Interpreters; and
+- pass the test about the Code of Professional Responsibility for Court Interpreters (may be completed at the end of the process)

 The Administrative Office of the Courts conducts a background check, at no charge to the candidate, based on the identifying information provided by the candidate.
-If a candidate does not pass the background check, they may appeal the decision within 30 days to the Court Interpreter Committee.
+If a candidate does not pass the background check, they may appeal the decision within 30 days to the Language Access Committee.
+All Court Interpreters must pass a background check every two years.

-All candidates must pass a written English Diagnostic Test offered by the National Center for State Courts (www.ncsc.org) before attending the workshops.
+All candidates must pass an English Written Test provided by the National Center for State Courts (NCSC).
 The exam tests English skills in sentence completion and understanding of English synonyms, antonyms, and idioms.
-Spanish speaking candidates also take a translation test that consists of 10 English passages.
-The fee is $25.00 and is non-refundable.
+The fee is $25.00 and is nonrefundable.
+The certificate received for the English Written Test is valid for two years from the date the exam was passed.
 To register for the test, complete and submit the following form:

 Please call 801-578-3800 to pay the test fee or mail a check/money order to: